 Head coach Cory Little talked about the historical significance of the game and season.

-“If we beat willowbrook we put ourselves in position to share the conference championship which has not been done on the girls side ever.
+“If we beat Willowbrook we put ourselves in position to share the conference championship which has not been done on the girls side of AT basketball ever.
 We also put ourselves in a situation to have the most wins in a season on the girls side ever.

-The Blazers, who have already made history this season with the best start in 15 years, described themselves as a very close group.
+The girls on the team, who have already made history this season with the best start in 15 years, described themselves as a very close group.
 Little attributed his team’s success to the bond between his starters.

 “It’s a tight knit group.
 These girls have been around each other for four years, a lot of them have been on varsity for three years, and they’re just a tight knit overall group,” he said.
-“They hang outside of basketball, they hang during basketball, they wanna be around each other and I think that rubs off and takes over onto the basketball court, continues to the basketball court.”
+“They hang out outside of basketball, they hang out during basketball, they wanna be around each other and I think that rubs off and takes over onto the basketball court.”

-Another aspect of the team that players and coaches alike feel contributes to their success is their willingness to work hard, watch film and constantly surround themselves with basketball.
+According to the girls to the team’s success is also fueled by their willingness to work hard, watch film, and constantly surround themselves with basketball.

-“Even in our free time we come here, we shoot around, even on days where we don’t have practice we still have girls coming into practice and even after practice there’s still girls staying for like half an hour more just to shoot around,” said Villegas.
+“Even in our free time we come to coach’s office, we shoot around; even on days where we don’t have practice we still have girls coming into practice and even after practice there’s still girls staying for half an hour more just to shoot around,” said Villegas.

-“I don’t think any team watches as much film as we do,” said Birmingham.
+“I don’t think any team watches as much film as we do,” added Birmingham.